 Keep this medication in the container it came in, tightly closed, and out of reach of children.
-Store the tablets and liquid at room temperature and away from excess heat and moisture (not in the bathroom).
-Store nystatin powder, lozenges (pastilles), and vaginal tablets and cream in the refrigerator.
+Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 Do not allow nystatin to freeze.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your response to nystatin.
+Your doctor may order certain lab tests to check your response to nystatin.

 Do not let anyone else use your medication.
 Your prescription is probably not refillable.
 If you still have symptoms of infection after you finish the nystatin, call your doctor.